brainhack-school2020/mwmaclean-BHS2020/README.md

 ### Tools
 This project will rely on the following:
 * GitHub for creating a repository & assembling all the resources.
+* Bash terminal
+* Visual studio code
 * BIDS as a standard to organize the neuroimaging data
-* MRIcroGL to convert dicom files to nifti
 * Python
+* Docker container to run preprocessing pipeline
 * DIPY for preprocessing and basic tracking of diffusion weighted images (DWI)
-* Docker container to run preprocessing pipeline
 * Jupyter Notebook to document the process and for data visualization
-* Data visualization tools (e.g. Numpy, Matplotlib, Seaborn).
+* Data visualization tools (e.g. Nilearn, Plotly, Numpy, Matplotlib, Seaborn).

 ### Data